-- Commercial recreational activities some landscape capacity for small scale and low-key activities that utilise existing infrastructure and enhance public access and protect the area's ONL values. - iii.
-Visitor accommodation and tourism related activities very limited landscape capacity for visitor accommodation activities that are co-located with existing consented infrastructure or are temporary or seasonal in nature, and are: located and designed to be barely discernible from external viewpoints; of a sympathetic scale, appearance and character; integrate appreciable landscape restoration and enhancement; enhance public access (where appropriate) and have a low key 'rural' character; and protect the area's ONL values.
-No Extremely limited landscape capacity for tourism related activities that are: of a modest or sympathetic scale; have a low-key 'rural' or 'non-urban' character; integrate landscape restoration and enhancement; and enhance public access. - ii.
+- ii.
+Visitor accommodation and tourism related activities very limited landscape capacity for visitor accommodation activities that are co-located with existing consented infrastructure or are temporary or seasonal in nature, and are: located and designed to be barely discerniblereasonably difficult to see from_external viewpoints; of a sympathetic scale, appearance and character; integrate appreciable landscape restoration and enhancement; enhance public access (where appropriate) and have a low key 'rural' character; integrate appreciable the area's ONL values.
+No Extremely limited landscape capacity for tourism related activities that are: of a modest or sympathetic scale; have a low-key 'rural' or 'non-urban' character; integrate landscape restoration and enhancement; and enhance public access. - iii.
 Urban expansions extremely limited or no landscape capacity. - iv.
 Intensive agriculture some landscape capacity on the terraces and moraine plateaux for agriculture under irrigation that maintains the high levels of naturalness, openness and protects the legibility and ecological values of the PA. - v.
-Earthworks limited landscape capacity for to absorb earthworks associated with farming and rural living / visitor accommodation / commercial recreation activities and some landscape capacity for trails (walking and cycling) that maintain protect naturalness and expressiveness attributes and values and are sympathetically designed to integrate with existing natural landform patterns. - Farm buildings limited landscape capacity for modestly scaled recessive buildings that are reasonably difficult to see from outside the site. - vii.
+Earthworks limited landscape capacity for to absorb earthworks associated with farming and rural living / visitor accommodation / commercial recreation activities and some landscape capacity for tracks and trails for recreational usetrails (walking and cycling) that maintain protect naturalness and expressiveness attributes and values and are sympathetically designed to integrate with existing natural landform patterns. - vi.
+Farm buildings limited landscape capacity for modestly scaled recessive buildings that are reasonably difficult to see from outside the site. - Vii.
 Mineral extraction very limited landscape capacity for farm-scale extraction that protects the area's ONL values. - viii.
-Transport infrastructure ne extremely limited landscape capacity for modestly scaled and low key frural roading that is positioned to optimise the integrating benefits of landform and vegetation patterns. - ix.
+Transport infrastructure no extremely limited landscape capacity for modestly scaled and low key irural' roading that is positioned to optimise the integrating benefits of landform and vegetation patterns. - ix.
 Utilities and regionally significant infrastructure limited landscape capacity for infrastructure that is co-located with existing facilities, buried or located such that it is screened from external view.
 In the case of utilities such as overhead lines or cell phone towers which cannot be screened, these should be co-located with existing infrastructure and designed and located so that they are not visually prominent.
 In the case of the National Grid, limited landscape capacity in circumstances where there is a functional or operational need for its location and structures are designed and located to limit their visual prominence, including associated earthworks. - x.
-Renewable energy generation ne extremely limited landscape capacity for commercial scale renewable energy generation on the gentler, upper 'shoulder' landforms that is positioned to optimise the integrating benefits of landform and vegetation patterns and is reasonably difficult to see from public places.
-Limited landscape capacity for discreetly located and small-scale renewable energy generation that protects the area's ONL values and is not visually prominent. - Production Forestry | extremely limited or no very limited landscape capacity for small scale production forestry.
+Renewable energy generation no extremely limited landscape capacity for commercial scale renewable energy generation on the gentler, upper 'shoulder' landforms that is positioned to optimise the integrating benefits of landform and vegetation patterns and is reasonably difficult to see from public places.
+Limited landscape capacity for discreetly located and small-scale renewable energy generation that protects the area's ONL values and is not visually prominent.